Bidishabiswas1704/food-chatbot/README.md

 Welcome to the Taste of India, where every bite tells a story!
 This project aims to create an immersive food ordering website for a restaurant named **Taste of India**.
 The website showcases a variety of delicious Indian dishes along with their prices and offers a convenient way for customers to place orders.
 Additionally, a chatbot feature is integrated to enhance the ordering experience.

 ## 🔍 Problem Statement

-Finding authentic and delicious Indian food can be a challenge, especially for those who are new to Indian cuisine.
-In today's fast-paced world, customers seek convenient and interactive ways to explore menus, place orders, and receive assistance.
-To address this need, **MunchMate Foodbot**, an innovative chatbot solution, takes center stage as the main project.
-Developed with the aim of revolutionizing the food ordering experience, MunchMate Foodbot serves as a personalized virtual assistant, guiding customers through the menu, recommending dishes, and facilitating seamless order placement.
+- Finding authentic and delicious Indian food can be a challenge, especially for those who are new to Indian cuisine.
+- In today's fast-paced world, customers seek convenient and interactive ways to explore menus, place orders, and receive assistance.
+- To address this need, **MunchMate Foodbot** emerges as the main project, offering an innovative chatbot solution.
+- Developed with the aim of revolutionizing the food ordering experience, MunchMate Foodbot serves as a personalized virtual assistant.
+- It guides customers through the menu, recommends dishes, and facilitates seamless order placement.

-The chatbot is designed to engage users in natural language conversations, understand their preferences, and provide tailored recommendations based on individual tastes and dietary requirements.
-Powered by advanced natural language processing (NLP) techniques and integrated with backend systems, MunchMate Foodbot ensures efficient communication and accurate order processing.
+- The chatbot engages users in natural language conversations, understanding their preferences and providing tailored recommendations.
+- Powered by advanced natural language processing (NLP) techniques and integrated with backend systems, MunchMate Foodbot ensures efficient communication and accurate order processing.

-While the frontend website complements the chatbot by offering a visually appealing interface for browsing the menu and placing orders, the primary focus remains on MunchMate Foodbot's ability to enhance customer engagement and streamline the food ordering process.
-Through intuitive interactions and personalized assistance, MunchMate Foodbot aims to redefine the way customers interact with restaurants, making the dining experience more enjoyable and convenient than ever before.
+- While the frontend website complements the chatbot with a visually appealing interface for browsing menus and placing orders,
+- The primary focus remains on MunchMate Foodbot's ability to enhance customer engagement and streamline the food ordering process.
+- Through intuitive interactions and personalized assistance, MunchMate Foodbot aims to redefine the way customers interact with restaurants, making the dining experience more enjoyable and convenient than ever before.

 ## 🎯 Features and Functionalities